abbaswasim/simple-debug/README.md

 git clone https://github.com/abbaswasim/simple-debug.git && cd simple-debug
 ```

 Open `simple-debug.el` in `emacs` and call `eval-buffer`.
 Now you can open any C/C++ file within your `projectile` project to add/remove breakpoints.
 Once done in emacs.
-Load lldb on your executable and load the python script to install all the breakpoints.
+Load your executable in lldb and load the python script to install all the breakpoints.

 ```
 command script import /root/of/simple-debug/simple_debug_lldb_breakpoints.py